Canadian Premier League: Expansion

+Completed

 Ottawa

 It had been speculated that then-existing USL Championship side Ottawa Fury FC would join the league for its 2019 or 2020 season; speculation fuelled by the Fury's acquisitions of Canadian players prior to the 2018 season.
 While the club remained in the USL for 2019, two of the three governing bodies of the USL (United States Soccer Federation and CONCACAF) refused to sanction the Canadian club to continue play in the US league, and the club ceased operations in November 2019.

 In January 2020, there had been many reports of an Ottawa-based team owned by Atlético Madrid being formed for the 2020 season.
 These reports were later confirmed when the CPL announced Atlético Ottawa as the league's first expansion team on January 29, 2020.